Planning a Malaysia itinerary and wondering where to go? Fuel your wanderlust with these 25 most beautiful places to visit in Malaysia!

-Malaysia is divided into two main islands – West and East Malaysia.
-West Malaysia, also known as Peninsular Malaysia is probably the most popular side for mainstream tourism.
-However, if you want to experience the rich wildlife and lush jungles of Borneo, don’t miss exploring East Malaysia.
+If this is your first visit to Malaysia, it’s important to know that the “Land of Mountains” is huge!
+The country is divided into two main islands – West and East Malaysia.
+West Malaysia, also known as Peninsular Malaysia, is probably the most popular side for mainstream tourism.
+In contrast, East Malaysia is famous for Borneo’s lush jungles full of diverse wildlife, fantastic hikes, and off-the-beaten-path islands.

 In a rush?
 Pin The Best Places to Visit in Malaysia for later.